Table of Contents

 StartProtection Method

-For protecting open positions, StockSharp provides the high-level StartProtection method:
+To protect open positions, StockSharp provides the high-level StartProtection method:

 StartProtection(TakeValue, StopValue);